arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/por-openmv-gs/content.md

 Before you can start programming OpenMV scripts for the Portenta you need to download and install the OpenMV IDE.

 ***IMPORTANT: Please make sure to update the bootloader to the most recent version to benefit from the latest improvements.
-As explained in the "Flashing the OpenMV Firmware" section before you proceed with the next step of this tutorial!***
+Follow [these steps](/tutorials/portenta-h7/updating-the-bootloader) before you proceed with the next step of this tutorial.***

 Open the [OpenMV download](https://openmv.io/pages/download) page in your browser, download the version that you need for your operating system and follow the instructions of the installer.